Optimal Investment in a Large Population of Competitive and Heterogeneous Agents: Characterizations of the utility maximization games

-The following theorem provides a BSDE characterization for the $n$-agent utility maximization problem \eqref{eq: n-agent obj}.
-In particular, it expresses the Nash equilibrium and the associated utilities as functions of solutions to a system of (quadratic) BSDEs.
-This is an extension of the main result of \citeauthor*{espinosa_touzi_2013} \cite{espinosa_touzi_2013} to the case where idiosyncratic noise is considered. \begin{theorem} Assume that the $n$--player game admits a Nash equilibrirum $(\opt^{i,n})_{i=1,\dots,n}$ and let \Cref{cd:upsd} and \Cref{cd:lambda} be satisfied.
-Then, it holds
+The following theorem provides a {F}BSDE characterization for the $n$-agent utility maximization problem \eqref{eq: n-agent obj}.
+In particular, it expresses the Nash equilibrium and the associated utilities as functions of solutions to a system of (quadratic) FBSDEs.
+This is an extension of the main result of \citeauthor*{espinosa_touzi_2013} \cite{espinosa_touzi_2013} to the case where both common noise and idiosyncratic noise is considered.
+In the statement below and throughout the paper, we denote by $P_t^i(\zeta)$ the projection of a vector $\zeta$ onto the constraint set $\Sigma^i_tA^i$.
+Also recall the notation $\overline{X}_t^i := \sum_{j \neq i}\lambda_{ij}^nX_t^{j,\tilde{\pi}^j}$. \begin{theorem} Assume that $\E[\e^{\frac{2\rho}{\eta^i\beta_n}|\xi^{i}| }]<\infty$.
+If the $n$--player game admits a Nash equilibrirum $(\opt^{i,n})_{i\in \{1,\dots,n\}}$, then it holds